PizzaDAO/pizza-smartcontract/DeployPizzaV1.md

 - Deploy the chainlink oracle with the proper configuration
 - Configure a bridge pointed to the API
 - set up the job that is expected to run.
-Get the job ID
+Get the job ID, inbound and outbound transfer tokens
 - come back to this repository and:

 - [] set the RAREPIZZAS_ORDER_API_MAINNET_JOB_ID environment variable in the .env file